symfony/symfony-docs/configuration/external_parameters.rst

 * Double underscores are replaced with a period, as a period is not a valid character in an environment variable name.

-For example, if you're using Apache, environment variables can be set using the following ``VirtualHost`` configuration:
+For example, if you're using Apache, environment variables can be set using the `SetEnv`_ directive with the following ``VirtualHost`` configuration:

 .. code-block:: apache